What are Exosomes?

 Researchers across the globe are developing exosome therapies and exosome-derived drugs at lightning speed, and American Academy of Anti-Aging Medicine expert Stephanie Wolff is following their every move.

-This passionate longevity advocate and her team of dedicated specialists at The Novus Center recognize that disease can steal your days away, and that you don’t want to wait to try cutting edge solutions.
+This passionate longevity advocate and her team of dedicated specialists at Novus Anti-Aging Center, Inc recognize that disease can steal your days away, and that you don’t want to wait to try cutting edge solutions.
 That’s why they offer customized exosome therapy.

 Thousands of researchers have spent decades trying to answer millions of patients’ most pressing questions: How can I manage Parkinson’s?
 Prevent Alzheimer’s?
 How is cancer treated?
 Novus biohackers work tirelessly to share all those answers as they become available.